-Cigarette smuggling... counterfeiting of euro coins... evasion of import duties on shoes and clothes... subsidies for growing oranges on farms that don't exist — all are examples of fraudulent activities that cost European taxpayers money.
+Cigarette smuggling... counterfeiting of euro coins... evasion of import duties on shoes and clothes... subsidies for growing oranges on farms that don't exist — all are examples of fraud that cost European taxpayers money.

 Identifying smuggled goods.